vanschroeder/require_tree/README.md

 -----------

 the `options` object accepts two properties:

-*preserve_filenames*: A boolean value instructing require_tree to preserve the filename in the package path structure the default value is false
+> **preserve_filenames**: A boolean value instructing require_tree to preserve the filename in the package path structure.
+The default value is `false`

-*locals*: A user defined JS Object that will be made avialable to loaded modules
+> **locals**: A user defined JS Object that will be made avialable to loaded modules

 Passing Data
 -----------

-By passing a JSObject to the `locals` param, You can set that Object for access from `module.parent.exports.locals` in your loaded Module's scope.
+By passing a JS Object to the `locals` param of the`options` object, you can set that Object for access from `module.parent.exports.locals` in your loaded Module's scope.

 index.js:
 ```